chen1310054465/RE/README.md

 # Relation extraction

-An open-source framework for neural relation extraction.
+An open-source framework for relation extraction.

-If you want to learn more about neural relation extraction, visit another project of ours [NREPapers](https://github.com/thunlp/NREPapers).
+If you want to learn more about neural relation extraction, visit another project of ours [REPapers](https://github.com/thunlp/NREPapers).

 Features: